noahkamenick/noah-code-cafe/README.md

 <i>Grab a cup of Java</i>

-A public repo documenting my gradual strides from mediocre to engineer.
+A public repo documenting my gradual strides in programming from mediocre to engineer.